-In addition to a complete medical history and physical examination, diagnostic procedures for a torn meniscus may include the following:
+In addition to a complete medical history and physical exam, diagnostic procedures for a torn meniscus may include the following:

-Arthroscopy.
+- Arthroscopy.
 A minimally-invasive diagnostic and treatment procedure used for conditions of a joint.
-This procedure uses a small, lighted, optic tube (arthroscope) that is inserted into the joint through a small incision in the joint.
-Images of the inside of the joint are projected onto a screen; used to evaluate any degenerative and/or arthritic changes in the joint; to detect bone diseases and tumors; to determine the cause of bone pain and inflammation.
+This procedure uses a small, lighted, optic tube (arthroscope) which is inserted into the joint through a small incision in the joint.
+Images of the inside of the joint are projected onto a screen.
+They are used to evaluate any degenerative and/or arthritic changes in the joint.
+The procedure also may detect bone diseases and tumors as well as determine the cause of bone pain and inflammation.